-How to Write an Email or a Letter in Italian
+How to write a formal (or informal) email in Italian

 You may have found yourself in a situation where you need to write a letter or an email in Italian to your Italian professor, or perhaps you need to learn how to write emails for your Italian Language Certification exam, but you don’t know where to start.
 This guide will help you do just that.